-The Maryland Energy Administration (MEA) is offering a regional allocated platform under the Clean Energy Communities Low-to-Moderate Income Grant Program will again be implemented competitively on a regional basis for State fiscal year 2020 (FY2020).
+The MEA Clean Energy Communities Low-to-Moderate Income Grant Program will again be implemented competitively on a regional basis for State fiscal year 2020 (FY2020).
 With a budget of $3.3 million, the program is designed to support energy efficiency projects and activities for low-to-moderate income (LMI) Marylanders.
-As the program design has some modifications from previous years, MEA encourages all potential applicants to review the program documents carefully and to view the recorded webinar on the application process.
+As the program design has some modifications from previous years, MEA encourages all potential applicants to review all program documents carefully and to view the recorded webinar on the application process.
 More information on the application documents and process can be found below in the “How to Apply” section.

-Please expand the drop-down menu below to get details regarding the available program, eligibility requirements, application documents, and the dates of informational conference calls for potential applicants.
+Please expand the drop-down menu below to get details regarding program overview, eligibility requirements, application documents, and view the application process webinar.

-The Fiscal Year 2019 (FY19) Clean Energy Communities Low-to-Moderate Income Grant Program (Program) has been allocated approximately $4.8 million, subject to funding availability, from the Strategic Energy Investment Fund (“SEIF”) for energy efficiency projects.
+The Fiscal Year 2020 (FY20) Clean Energy Communities Low-to-Moderate Income Grant Program (Program) has an initially allocated budget of $3.3 million, subject to funding availability, from the Strategic Energy Investment Fund (“SEIF”) for energy efficiency projects.
 The Program funds (“Funds”) are available to entities that serve Maryland’s LMI residents.

 Clean Energy Communities LMI grants (Grants) will be competitively awarded for energy efficiency projects that generate significant reductions in energy use and pass on the benefits of the savings to Maryland’s LMI residents.
 Projects that maximize energy savings per dollar of MEA investment and the number of LMI residents served will receive grant funding priority.

-The map below shows each region’s allocation of funds, which together total $4.8 million in FY19.
+The map below shows each region’s allocation of funds, which together totals $3.3 million

-Please see the FY19 Region-allocated LMI Program Application Instructions under the section below titled “How to Apply” for more information on how to correctly complete an application.
+Please see the FY20 Region-allocated LMI Program Application Instructions under the section below titled “How to Apply” for more information on how to correctly complete an application.

-All construction activities for each project selected for LMI Program grant funding from FY19 must be completed by August 1, 2020 with all invoices and project reports submitted to MEA no later than September 1, 2020.
+All construction activities for each project selected for LMI Program grant funding from FY20 must be completed by August 1, 2021 with all invoices and project reports submitted to MEA no later than September 1, 2021.

 Emailed applications, the preferred method of submission, must be received by 11:59 p.m.
-EDT on October 26, 2018.
+EDT on November 15th, 2019.
 All paper applications are due onsite at the Maryland Energy Administration by 5:00 p.m.
 EDT on November 15th, 2019.
 MEA strongly encourages applicants to submit their completed applications at least one day prior to the deadline to avoid any technical difficulties that may arise.
 No applications will be accepted after the deadline.

 Previous Cycles of the LMI ProgramRead about past cycles of the LMI Program.